subscreasy/subscreasy-javascript-client/docs/ServiceOfferingResourceApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //apiKey.apiKeyPrefix = 'Token';

-var apiInstance = new ApiDocumentation.ServiceOfferingResourceApi();
+var apiInstance = new SubscreasyJsClient.ServiceOfferingResourceApi();

-var serviceOffering = new ApiDocumentation.ServiceOffering(); // ServiceOffering | serviceOffering
+var serviceOffering = new SubscreasyJsClient.ServiceOffering(); // ServiceOffering | serviceOffering

 var callback = function(error, data, response) {